Introduction

 Structural Parts Characteristics

 Precision structural parts need to meet performance requirements of lithium-ion batteries being high energy density, high safety and reliability.
 According to different production processing routes, the packaging shell casing of lithium-ion batteries can be produced in three shapes, namely prismatic, cylindrical, and pouch.
-The structural parts corresponding to these three shapes are prismatic structural parts, cylindrical structural parts, and aluminum-plastic film.
+Moreover, the structural parts corresponding to these three shapes are namely prismatic structural parts, cylindrical structural parts, and aluminum-plastic film.

 Commercialisation

 In recent years, many gigafactories have announced their plans to use 4680 large cylindrical batteries, notably BMW announced that it will use 4680 large cylindrical batteries in its new generation electric vehicle models from 2025.
-According to Tesla, compared to the 2170 battery, the 4680 large cylindrical battery has five times the energy, six times the power output, and a 14% reduction in cost per kWh.
-The cruising range of an electric vehicle equipped with the 4680 large cylindrical battery can be increased by 16%.
-Furthermore, BMW announced that it will use 4680 large cylindrical batteries in its new generation electric vehicle models from 2025.
+Furthermore, according to Tesla, compared to the 2170 battery, the 4680 large cylindrical battery has five times the energy, six times the power output, and a 14% reduction in cost per kWh.
+As such, the cruising range of an electric vehicle equipped with the 4680 large cylindrical battery can be increased by 16%.
+Lastly, BMW announced that it will use 4680 large cylindrical batteries in its new generation electric vehicle models from 2025.

 For Further Information